basham/swit-workshop-impact/slides.md

 Chris Basham

 Notes:
 Welcome everyone to this workshop.
-Today, we'll learn how to incorporate accessibility in the design process.
+Today, we'll learn about a technique known as impact mapping.
 First, let's start with some background and logistics.